-There is a full induction and training programme for new Trustees supported by the Clerk to governors and Office manager.
-Ongoing training is mandatory for all Trustees and Governors and those undertaking specific roles undertake further appropriate subject training.
-All Trustees and Governors undertake mandatory safeguarding training every year.
+There is a full induction and training programme for new trustees supported by the Governance professional and Office manager.
+Ongoing training is mandatory for all trustees and those undertaking specific roles undertake further appropriate subject training.
+All trustees undertake mandatory safeguarding training every year.